Rogers Communications Inc. (RCI.B) To Go Ex-Dividend on September 9th

-Rogers Communications Inc. (TSE:RCI.B – Get Free Report) (NYSE:RCI) announced a quarterly dividend on Monday, September 9th, TickerTech reports.
-Investors of record on Thursday, October 3rd will be given a dividend of 0.50 per share on Thursday, October 3rd.
-This represents a $2.00 annualized dividend and a dividend yield of 3.60%.
+Rogers Communications Inc. (TSE:RCI.B – Get Free Report) (NYSE:RCI) declared a quarterly dividend on Monday, September 9th, TickerTech reports.
+Investors of record on Thursday, October 3rd will be paid a dividend of 0.50 per share on Thursday, October 3rd.
+This represents a $2.00 annualized dividend and a yield of 3.60%.
 The ex-dividend date of this dividend is Monday, September 9th.

-RCI.B has been the subject of a number of research reports.
-BMO Capital Markets boosted their price target on Rogers Communications from C$65.00 to C$67.00 in a research report on Thursday.
-Royal Bank of Canada dropped their target price on shares of Rogers Communications from C$67.00 to C$65.00 and set an “outperform” rating for the company in a research report on Tuesday, July 9th.
-TD Securities reduced their price target on shares of Rogers Communications from C$74.00 to C$70.00 and set a “buy” rating on the stock in a research report on Monday, July 22nd.
-Canaccord Genuity Group lowered shares of Rogers Communications from a “buy” rating to a “hold” rating and dropped their price objective for the stock from C$59.00 to C$57.00 in a research report on Thursday, July 25th.
-Finally, JPMorgan Chase & Co. reduced their target price on shares of Rogers Communications from C$80.00 to C$69.00 and set an “overweight” rating on the stock in a report on Wednesday, July 10th.
-One equities research analyst has rated the stock with a hold rating and eight have issued a buy rating to the company.
-According to data from MarketBeat, the company currently has a consensus rating of “Moderate Buy” and a consensus price target of C$69.29.
+RCI.B has been the topic of several research analyst reports.
+BMO Capital Markets raised their price objective on shares of Rogers Communications from C$65.00 to C$67.00 in a research note on Thursday.
+Cormark decreased their price target on shares of Rogers Communications from C$74.00 to C$72.00 in a research note on Thursday, July 25th.
+JPMorgan Chase & Co. decreased their price target on shares of Rogers Communications from C$80.00 to C$69.00 and set an “overweight” rating on the stock in a research note on Wednesday, July 10th.
+Canaccord Genuity Group downgraded shares of Rogers Communications from a “buy” rating to a “hold” rating and decreased their price target for the stock from C$59.00 to C$57.00 in a research note on Thursday, July 25th.
+Finally, Royal Bank of Canada decreased their price target on shares of Rogers Communications from C$67.00 to C$65.00 and set an “outperform” rating on the stock in a research note on Tuesday, July 9th.
+One investment analyst has rated the stock with a hold rating and eight have given a buy rating to the company.
+Based on data from MarketBeat, the stock presently has an average rating of “Moderate Buy” and an average price target of C$69.29.

 Rogers Communications Company Profile